sepidsoroush/NextWatch/README.md

 ## Components
 > **Warning**
-> This is work in progress.
+> This is a work in progress.
 I'm building this in public.

 - [ ] Authentication
 - [ ] Dark/light mode toggle
-- [x] Searchbar
+- [x] Search bar
 - [x] Loading
 - [x] Bookmark
 - [x] Watchlist